Our Curriculum

 Living Things and their Habitats

-This half-term, we will be studying "Living Things and Their Habitats."
+This term, we will be studying "Living Things and Their Habitats."
 We will explore the characteristics of various living organisms, including plants and animals, and how they interact with their environments.
 We'll investigate different habitats, such as forests, oceans, and deserts, and discuss the importance of biodiversity and conservation.
 Through hands-on activities, observations, and research projects, students will develop a deeper understanding of ecosystems and the role each organism plays.
 We look forward to engaging our young scientists in this exciting exploration of life on Earth!

 Computing